duckdb/duckdb-web/docs/guides/python/ibis.md

 ## Common operations

-Ibis has a collection of useful table methods to manipulate and query the data in a table (or tables).
+Ibis has a collection of useful table methods to manipulate and query the data in a table.

 ### filter